Cyprus in the Eurovision Song Contest 2011: At Eurovision

 All countries except the "Big Five" (France, Germany, Italy, Spain and the United Kingdom), and the host country, are required to qualify from one of two semi-finals in order to compete for the final; the top ten countries from each semi-final progress to the final.
 The European Broadcasting Union (EBU) split up the competing countries into six different pots based on voting patterns from previous contests, with countries with favourable voting histories put into the same pot.
-On 17 January 2011, a special allocation draw was held which placed each country into one of the two semi-finals, as well as which half of the show they would perform in.
+On 17 January 2011, an allocation draw was held which placed each country into one of the two semi-finals, as well as which half of the show they would perform in.
 Cyprus was placed into the second semi-final, to be held on 12 May 2011, and was scheduled to perform in the first half of the show.
 The running order for the semi-finals was decided through another draw on 15 March 2011 and Cyprus was set to perform in position 9, following the entry from Sweden and before the entry from Bulgaria.

 The two semi-finals and the final were broadcast in Cyprus on RIK 1, RIK SAT, RIK HD, RIK Deftero and RIK Triton with commentary by Melina Karageorgiou.
 The Cypriot spokesperson, who announced the Cypriot votes during the final, was Loukas Hamatsos.